Decomposition matrices and blocks for the symplectic blob algebra over the complex field: Review of construction of cell modules

 \subsection{On standard and De~Gier--Nichols weight labelling}

 In \cite{degiernichols} there is a useful reformulation of $ (\Lambda_n , \prec ) $ as follows.
 The basis $\Bxx_n$ is equivalent to a basis of \astl\ (\ASTL) diagrams (see \cite{gensymp} for the equivalence).
 In an \ASTL\ diagram ``blobs'' are indicated by paired lines that touch the left (for a left blob) or the right (a right blob) side of a diagram.
-A corresponding half-diagram can in principle have any number of lines touching the left or right side, but the parity of each number is preserved in the (\ASTL\ version of the) basis of a cell module. \ignore{{ In \cite{degiernichols}, \ASTL\ diagrams are used instead of blob diagrams.
-Thus when we use the de Gier--Nichols setup we get similar diagrams to that in \cite[Figure 3]{gensymp}.
-This leads \cite{degiernichols} to a useful labelling of the cell modules, based on the parity of the left and right touching numbers of the diagrams. }} Thus for $\ee_i \in \{\pm 1\}$ the module $W^{n, m}_{\ee_1, \ee_2}$ is the cell module with \ASTL\ half-diagram basis with $\ee_1$ parity on the left side, $\ee_2$ parity on the right side and $m + \frac12 (\ee_1 + \ee_2)$ propagating lines (here $\ee_i = +1$ for even, written as $+$; and $\ee_i = -1$ for odd, written as $-$).
+A corresponding half-diagram can in principle have any number of lines touching the left or right side, but the parity of each number is preserved in the (\ASTL\ version of the) basis of a cell module.
+Thus for $\ee_i \in \{\pm 1\}$ the module $\W{n, m}{\ee_1, \ee_2}$ is the cell module with \ASTL\ half-diagram basis with $\ee_1$ parity on the left side, $\ee_2$ parity on the right side and $m + \frac12 (\ee_1 + \ee_2)$ propagating lines (here $\ee_i = +1$ for even, written as $+$; and $\ee_i = -1$ for odd, written as $-$).
 We write $\Lambda_n^+$ for the new labelling scheme --- see Figure \ref{fig:cmwl}(b).
+(Note in \cite{degiernichols} they have brackets on the cell modules.
+We have dropped the brackets as the notation is already complicated enough.
+So our $\W{n,m}{\ee_1, \ee_2}$ is their $W^{(n,m)}_{\ee_1,\ee_2}$.)

 The correspondence (in both directions) is given as follows: